LewisResearchGroup/ms-mint-app/docs/index.md

 - **Drug Discovery**: Understanding metabolic pathways and drug effects
 - **Environmental Science**: Tracking metabolic responses to environmental changes

 MINT streamlines the LC-MS data processing workflow with powerful features for targeted metabolite quantification, quality assessment, and statistical analysis.
+It is particularly well-suited for handling **large amounts of data (10,000+ files)**.

 ## Quick Links